TandsPM/quizBusters/THEPLAN.md

 ### MVD Features
 * Registered users can create quizzes
-  * constructive forms for creating quizzes
+  * constructive forms for creating quizzes (IN PROGRESS)
-  * multiple choice forms and text forms available
+  * multiple choice forms and text forms available (COMPLETE)
   * privacy: users can make their quiz unlisted (url can be visited)

 * all users can attempt a quiz